getdyspatch/dyspatch-javascript/docs/TemplatesApi.md

 var apiInstance = new DyspatchClient.TemplatesApi();

-var accept = "accept_example"; // String | A version of the API that should be used for the request.
-For example, to use version \"2019.03\", set the value to \"application/vnd.dyspatch.2019.03+json\"

 var opts = {
   'cursor': "cursor_example" // String | A cursor value used to retrieve a specific page from a paginated result set.
 };